-The chief objectives of the SCDCs are identification of eligible SC families and encouraging them to take up economic development schemes, sponsoring the schemes to financial institutions for credit support, offering financial assistance in the form of the margin money at a low rate of interest, providing subsidy out of the funds made available to the States under the Scheme of Special Central Assistance to Special Component Plan of the States to reduce the repayment liability and giving the necessary link-up with other poverty alleviation programmes.
+The chief objectives of the SCDCs are the identification of eligible SC families and encouraging them to take up economic development schemes, sponsoring the schemes to financial institutions for credit support, offering financial assistance in the form of the margin money at a low rate of interest, providing subsidy out of the funds made available to the States under the Scheme of Special Central Assistance to Special Component Plan of the States to reduce the repayment liability and giving the necessary link-up with other poverty alleviation programmes.

-- This scheme is for family-oriented income-generating schemes in the sectors of agriculture, minor irrigation, horticulture, animal husbandry, soil conservation, education, forests, fisheries, cooperatives, village and small scale industries, and for minimum needs programme.
+- This scheme is for family-oriented income-generating schemes in the sectors of agriculture, minor irrigation, horticulture, animal husbandry, soil conservation, education, forests, fisheries, cooperatives, village, and small scale industries, and for minimum needs programme.

 - Primitive Tribal Groups (PTGs) were identified based on certain criteria like the pre-agricultural level of technology, literacy level, and declining or stagnant populations.